 Freedom is also about changing our mind over time, something relatively easy for sinners to do and, often difficult for the conservative fundamentally religious.
 There is far more to freedom than meets the casual eye and like

-Paul says, we must all "work out" our own salvation.
+the Bible says, we must all "work out" our own salvation.
 No one can do it for us, no matter who they are, what they claim or, how much money we throw away paying them: For "God is no respecter of

-persons" Acts 10:34 (KJV) and, "by grace are you saved" Ephesians 2:8 (KJV).
+persons" Acts 10:34 (KJV) and, "by grace" we are saved Ephesians 2:8 (KJV).